fzpathan/zorifbot/backend/README.md

 - The frontend will connect to the backend API at the same port.

 ## API Endpoints
-- `POST /api/message` — Send a message and get an AI response (stateless)
+- `POST /api/message` — Send a message and get an AI response (stateless, supports model selection and streaming)
+  - **Request body:**
+    - `content` (str): The user's message
+    - `is_enhanced` (bool): Whether to enhance the prompt
+    - `history` (list): Previous messages for context
+    - `model` (str): Model to use ("phi4" or "deepseek")
+  - **Response:** Streams the AI's response as plain text
 - `GET /api/prompt-templates` — Get all prompt templates
 - `GET /api/prompt-templates/{category}` — Get prompt templates by category
 - `POST /api/enhance-prompt` — Enhance a prompt

 **Note:** No chat history or user data is stored on the backend.
-All previous messages should be managed on the client side (e.g., in local storage).
+All previous messages are managed on the client side (e.g., in local storage).

+## How Model Selection Works
+- The frontend provides a dropdown for users to select the AI model ("phi4" or "deepseek").
+- The backend uses the `model` field in the request to route the prompt to the correct external API using `httpx`.
+- The response is streamed back to the frontend for real-time display.

+## How Streaming Works
+- The backend uses FastAPI's `StreamingResponse` to send the AI's reply in chunks, improving user experience.
+- If your external AI API supports streaming, you can further optimize the backend to relay the stream directly.

 ## License
 MIT